Who is buried at Windsor Castle?

 As a top tip, Kara adds: “Make time to do the Long Walk, or part of it as it’s beautiful and really adds to the day.”

-Royal figures buried at Westminster Abbey
+Royal figures buried at Windsor Castle

 As you can see, there is a whole host of intriguing royal figures from Britain’s fascinating history buried at Windsor Castle.
 St George’s Chapel is a wonderful window into the past and one of the best ways to learn about our nation’s history.
 With the chapel being the preferred burial site of Britain’s monarchs in recent times, it is expected that when the sad day comes, Her Majesty Queen Elizabeth II will join her family here.
+Prince Phillip, who passed away at Windsor in 2021, will also be buried at Windsor Castle, first interred in the royal vault of St George’s Chapel before being laid to rest in the King George VI memorial chapel once his wife Elizabeth II joins him in eternal rest.

 If you are looking for the perfect UK headstone to pay tribute to your deceased loved one, we would love to help.